SGO3200 – Innovation in Sustainability Transitions and Transformations

 The second module will introduce the major approaches to innovation studies.
 The institutionalization of innovation will also be discussed, with an emphasis on the role of learning, knowledge, and policy.

 The third module looks at empirical studies of green innovations, including new energy technologies such as wind and solar power.
-New transportation technologies, “smart cities”, and innovations in the bio economy, including biomimicry, will be discussed.
+New transportation technologies and innovations in the food sector, will be discussed.

 Finally, the fourth module will critically assess the potentials and limits of innovations as a response to environmental problems, and discuss the role of social innovation in transformations to sustainability.
 The course will consist of ten lectures and four seminars.
 In the seminars, each student will choose an example of an innovation in Norway and assess it from the perspective of its environmental and social impacts, leading to a short paper and presentation.
 The literature will consist of both articles and book chapters.
-It is recommended that students have taken either SGO2301 Environment and Society/SOSGEO2301 Environment and Society or SGO2200 - Economic globalisation and regional development, or ideally both courses.
+It is recommended that students have taken SGO2200 – Economic globalisation and regional development.

 - A critical understanding of concepts and theories related to ecological modernization, innovation, and sustainability;